rschifflin/networking/gudp/README.md

   This gracefully cleans up the connection resources, and allows the app thread to still drain its read queue until it observes the now-closed status, at which point it knows no future reads/writes are possible and can be safely drop its half.

-  Connections created via PASSIVE OPEN provide a Listener to the app thread.
+  Connections created via calls to listen() are a PASSIVE OPEN and provide a Listener to the app thread.
   On the daemon thread, they are marked by a socket of PeerType::Passive.
   This variant includes a hash of currently connected peer addresses to their state machines, a marker set of peer addresses with pending writes, and a listen option whose presence indicates listening for new peers and whose value is the machinery needed to build a new connection.

-  When the app thread drops its Listener, the following actions occur:
+  When the app thread drops its Listener, the following actions occur on the daemon thread:
     - The listen option is set to None.
     - IF there are no peers left still connected:
       - the mio udpsocket is unregistered from the evented io poller